MKAbdElrahman/coverco/README.md

 ### Purpose

-Coverco is designed to fine-tune coverage percentages for logical components of the application.
+Coverco is designed to fine-tune coverage percentages.
 It is intended to integrate seamlessly into CI/CD pipelines or serve as a tool for developers to assess their code's test coverage.
 Additionally, Coverco helps filter out noisy coverages that contribute minimally to overall value.
+It can be intgrated with VSCode for a great developemnt experience.

 ### Features

 - **Thresholds**: Define coverage thresholds for individual packages or patterns.
 - **Exclusions**: Exclude specific packages from coverage analysis.